tyra314/modweaver/README.md

 ## Downgrade mods

-We can also roll back to a different version of the mod.
+If a particular release introduced a grave bug, we can roll back to a different version of the mod.
 The `versions` command can list compatible or even all versions for a given mod:

 ```
 modweaver --mr versions Abc12345